ComposableFi/composable/frame/pablo/README.md

 # Pablo
-Pallet Pablo provides extensive functionality to set up an exchange and enabling users to create, manage and take part in liquidity pools.
+Pallet Pablo provides extensive functionality to set up an exchange; enabling users to create, trade with, and manage, liquidity pools.

 ## Overview